-Massive disc galaxies, for example, tend to form \textit{inside-out}, as later accreting material settles in the outer disc because of its higher angular momentum content.
-Conversely, dwarf galaxies typically exhibit positive radial stellar age gradients, with their youngest and most metal-rich stars inhabiting preferentially the inner regions while the oldest populate the outskirts \citep[see e.g.][]{B-L2016,Albers2019,Cheng2024,Fu2024And,Riggs2024,Tau2024Obs}.
+Massive disc galaxies, for example, tend to form inside-out, as later accreting material settles in the outer disc because of its higher angular-momentum content.
+Conversely, dwarf galaxies typically exhibit positive radial-stellar-age gradients, with their youngest and most metal-rich stars preferentially inhabiting the inner regions, while the oldest populate the outskirts \citep[see e.g.][]{B-L2016,Albers2019,Cheng2024,Fu2024And,Riggs2024,Tau2024Obs}.
 How these differences in age gradients between dwarf and luminous galaxies arise is still unclear, but the morphological differences hint at the important role that rotational support may play in the process.
-Indeed, rotational support seems absent in the stellar components of the faintest galaxies known, the dwarf spheroidal companions of the Milky Way and Andromeda galaxies \citep[see e.g.][]{McC2012}.
+Indeed, rotational support seems absent in the stellar components of the faintest galaxies known: the dwarf spheroidal companions of the Milky Way and Andromeda galaxies \citep[see e.g.][]{McC2012}.

-Why does rotational support play a diminished role in the stellar component of dwarfs?
-Is it because gaseous discs do not get established in these systems before stars form in earnest, or is it because the feedback effects of star formation itself act to disrupt thin, rotationally-supported structures in the shallow potential wells of low-mass halos?
-Or is it perhaps the result of more complex, external effects such as the role of the environment through tidal or ram-pressure stripping, or galaxy mergers?
+We seek to find out why rotational support plays a diminished role in the stellar component of dwarfs.
+It may be because gaseous discs are not established in these systems before stars form in earnest, or because the feedback effects of star formation itself act to disrupt thin, rotationally supported structures in the shallow potential wells of low-mass halos.
+It could also be the result of more complex, external effects such as the role of the environment through tidal or ram-pressure stripping, or galaxy mergers.

-We use here a state-of-the-art hydrodynamic cosmological simulation \citep[TNG50, ][]{Nelson2019TNG50, Pillepich2019} to investigate these issues.
-In particular, we aim to study how the rotational support of the stellar component depends on galaxy mass.
-We also look into how the spatial distribution of star formation drives the evolution of galaxy size and morphology of isolated galaxies, with the aim of understanding the physical origin of such trends.
+We used a state-of-the-art hydrodynamic cosmological simulation \citep[TNG50, ][]{Nelson2019TNG50, Pillepich2019} to investigate these issues.
+In particular, we aimed to study how the rotational support of the stellar component depends on galaxy mass.
+We also looked into how the spatial distribution of star formation drives the evolution of galaxy size and the morphology of isolated galaxies, with the goal of understanding the physical origin of such trends.